 Thought #2: This isn’t going to be a one-time talk.
-You want to open the door for an ongoing conversation about sexting as well as other difficult teen conversations – pornography, sex, drugs, alcohol, dating violence, etc. You want to be an empathetic, askable parent who your teen feels comfortable talking to about anything.
+You want to open the door for an ongoing conversation about sexting and other difficult teen conversations – pornography, sex, drugs, alcohol, dating violence, etc. You want to be an empathetic, askable parent so your teen feels comfortable talking to you about anything.

 ✦A word about punishments for sexting.
 The normal, obvious go-to is to take their phone away.
 Maybe you need to in their situation.
 This might be their 5th offense.
 They may not be ready for the responsibility that comes with a smartphone.
 Maybe they need an off-the-shelf phone that just allows them to talk and text.

 I don’t usually dabble in how parents punish their kids.
 Every kid and every family is different.
 I will say this: I’m a big fan of letting the universe handle some of the disciplining of my kids.
 I’m referring to natural and logical consequences.
 Sometimes the punishment is built into the poor choice.
 The choice to sext often has some built-in consequences like guilt, humiliation, a destroyed reputation, being bullied online and in real life, getting in trouble at school, the law getting involved, and on and on.
 You know your child better than anyone.
 How are they navigating these consequences?
 Do you need to drop the hammer on them or help them up?
 We’ve all done something we regretted.
 Making mistakes is a normal part of growing up.
 The important thing is to learn from it.✦

 Ask questions to dig just a little.
 NOTE: This is different than an interrogation.
 As you have a conversation, try to work in some of these questions.